jamespearse80/ICRC-Modern-Cloud-Apps/HOL/Before the lab - Modern cloud apps.md

 ### Task 1: Setup a development environment

-1. Create a virtual machine in Azure using the Visual Studio Community 2017 with the latest release on Windows Server 2016 image.
+1. Create a virtual machine in Azure using the Visual Studio Community 2017 with the latest release on Windows Server 2016 image

     ![The Azure Portal Search field text is Visual Studio Community 2017 on Windows Server 2016 (x64).
 In the Search results section, Visual Studio Community 2017 on Windows Server 2016 (x64) is selected.](images/Setup/image3.png "Azure Portal, Search results section")